 - Does the applicant identify project activities taking place in and/or benefits flowing to a Tribal or underserved community, and does that community have a connection to the project activities?
-Applicants that reference CEJST

-(https://screeningtool.geoplatform.gov/) will score higher in this criterion.
+If project activities take place in and/or impact Tribal communities, the associated tribe must be engaged in the project.
+Applicants that reference CEJST (https://screeningtool.geoplatform.gov/) will score higher in this criterion.
 If CEJST does not have adequate data to identify a community as disadvantaged, applicants should outline other identifying burdens that define that community as underserved.
-(4 points)

-- Does the application indicate the removal of this debris will help address other challenges the underserved community is facing (eg. removal of debris will help improve local fisheries/food security)?
+(4 points) - Does the application indicate the removal of this debris will help address other challenges the underserved community is facing (e.g., removal of debris will help improve local fisheries/food security)?
 (2 points) - Does the applicant describe how their team will bring a diversity of viewpoints to this project?
-(2 points) - Does the applicant describe any experience they or their project partners have in promoting diversity, equity, inclusion, justice, and accessibility in their past work?
+(2 points) - Does the applicant describe any experience they or their project partners have in promoting justice, equity, diversity, inclusion, and accessibility in their past work?
 (2 points)